eraofchaos/eraofchaos.github.io/units/Cavalier .md

 ---
 title: "Cavalier "
 permalink: /units/Cavalier /
-excerpt: "Cavaliers charge into battle on their noble steeds, protected by sturdy armor.
+excerpt: "Units Cavaliers charge into battle on their noble steeds, protected by sturdy armor.
 Nearly invincible, many battles have been won thanks to their efforts."
 unitID: 106
 last_modified_at: 2020-12-01
 lang: en